In this article, I will teach you how to double your energy, productivity, and fulfillment by creating a powerful bedtime routine.

 And then prepare for some of the best sleep of your life and one of the most productive days you’ve ever had.

-Conclusion: Which Evening Routine Idea Will YOU Try?
+Conclusion: Which Bedtime Routine Idea Will YOU Try?

 There you have it!

 12 quick and easy bedtime routine ideas that will double your energy, productivity, and motivation.

 Now over to you.

 Which of these tactics are you going to try first?
 Are there any that I left off the list?